 Unrealistic Reaction to Sudden Attacks

 There are a lot of self-defense videos out there you’ve probably watched.
-Maybe you’ve watched one just yesterday and it wasn’t terrible technique-wise, like the techniques were sort of okay.
+Maybe you’ve watched one just yesterday and it wasn’t terrible technique-wise the techniques were sort of okay.
 A lot of them are pretty universal techniques.

-You’ll see in jujitsu classes, or boxing classes this sort of thing like they’re real fighting techniques, but the problem with the video is there’s this young lady, and the attacker jumps out and starts attacking her by surprise, and then suddenly she she is not shocked at all.
-There’s no moment of freezing up, having thoughts like “what the heck is going on?”.
-She just immediately goes into ninja mode and fights back with perfect technique, perfect precision without missing a beat.
-And that my friends is NOT normal!
+You’ll see in jujitsu classes, or boxing classes this sort of thing like they’re fighting techniques, but the problem with the video is there’s this young lady, and the attacker jumps out and starts attacking her by surprise, and then suddenly she is not shocked at all.
+There’s no moment of freezing up, or having thoughts like “what the heck is going on?”.
+She just immediately goes into ninja mode and fights back with perfect technique and perfect precision without missing a beat.
+And that my friends are NOT normal!

 We have to evaluate it for a minute.